neul-labs/rpytest/README.md

 - [ ] Persist test inventory and history to disk for CI reuse.
 - [ ] Add optional session-fixture reuse for “turbo” iterative runs.
 - [ ] Expose an editor/IDE protocol for listing and running nearest tests instantly.
+- [ ] Ship a public benchmark suite comparing `rpytest` vs `python -m pytest` across representative projects.
+- [ ] Automate drop-in verification by running pytest’s own tests plus the plugin canary suite in CI.

-See `docs/` for deeper dives into the daemon architecture and the capabilities it unlocks.
+See `docs/`—especially `docs/roadmap.md`—for deeper dives into the milestones that lead to full functionality.